-Before defining embeded linux, lets first see the defintion of embedded systems.
+Before defining embedded Linux, let’s first see the definition of embedded systems.

 We can define embedded systems in many ways.
-But the easiest way to define is that it is a special-purpose computer designed for specific applications.
-In other words, it is a system with a small computer such as a microcontroller or a microprocessor integrated inside it.
-Unlike the general-purpose computer such as desktop or laptop, this processor performs only specific functionalities.
+But the easiest way to define them is as special-purpose computers designed for specific applications.
+In other words, they are systems with small computers, such as microcontrollers or microprocessors, integrated inside them.
+Unlike general-purpose computers, such as desktops or laptops, these processors perform only specific functionalities.

-Embedded system is more than 50 years old market.
-Embedded systems are fundamentally single board computers.
-But the functions are limited and specific.
-Embedded processors are the special type of microprocessor designed specifically for embedded applications.
-Embedded processors consist of all components like memory unit, microprocessors, input/output unit, etc. are embedded on a single board.
-Their functionality is subject to constraints such as less memory, processing speed and is embedded as a part of the complete device including the hardware, in contrast to the Desktop and Laptop computers.
+Embedded systems are more than 50 years old in the market.
+They are fundamentally single-board computers, but their functions are limited and specific.
+Embedded processors are a special type of microprocessor designed specifically for embedded applications.
+Embedded processors consist of all components, like the memory unit, microprocessors, input/output unit, etc., embedded on a single board.
+Their functionality is subject to constraints such as less memory, processing speed, and being embedded as part of the complete device, including the hardware, in contrast to desktop and laptop computers.

-You can find more information about embedded system in the following article:
+You can find more information about embedded systems in the following article: Embedded Systems Architecture

 Embedded Linux Introduction

 Embedded Linux is nothing but the usage of Linux kernel and other open-source software development tools such as open-source libraries in embedded systems applications development.
 Hence, instead of using a bare-metal embedded systems approach where we have to write every piece of the software ourselves, we make use of the Linux operating system to design embedded applications.